-Decades of Experience Fighting Assault Charges in New York
+A Firm With Decades Of Experience Fighting Assault Charges In New York

 Are you facing assault charges?
 You need a skilled and aggressive criminal defense attorney right away.
 Time is of the essence – the sooner you can discuss your case with us, the better we can prepare an effective defense on your behalf.